tanzirmehedi/tanzirMehedi/README.md

 ## About

+Sk Tanzir Mehedi is currently pursuing a Ph.D. in Computer Science at the Queensland University of Technology (QUT), Brisbane, Australia.
+He has an excellent academic track record, strong research experience, and additional teaching and industry experience in Japan.
+He has published several research papers in top-ranked international journals and conferences, including IEEE Transactions and NeurIPS.

-I am a doctoral researcher in Computer Science at the Queensland University of Technology (QUT), Australia.
-My background spans academia and industry, including positions as a Lecturer and Research Fellow in Bangladesh and a Data Analyst Engineer at Fujitsu Research Institute (FRI), Japan.
+He previously served as a Researcher at the Australian Summer School on Privacy, University of New South Wales (UNSW), Sydney, Australia.
+He has also worked as a Lecturer in the Department of Computer Science and Engineering (CSE) at the University of Asia Pacific (UAP), Bangladesh, and as a Lecturer at the University of Information Technology and Sciences (UITS), Bangladesh.
+His industry and research experience includes working as a Data Analyst Engineer (Intern) at the Fujitsu Research Institute (FRI), Japan, and serving as a Research Fellow at the ICT Division, Bangladesh.

-With a strong record of academic excellence and peer-reviewed publications, I am committed to advancing research in secure and intelligent systems.
-I have received multiple academic awards, including ranking **first** in both my B.Sc. and M.Sc. degrees.
+Tanzir has received the SAGE HDR Student Publication Prize – Awards 2025 from QUT in recognition of his research excellence.
+He also achieved the Academic Genius Award (1st position) in both his B.Sc.
+(Engg.) and M.Sc.
+(Engg.) degrees at Mawlana Bhashani Science and Technology University, Bangladesh, for outstanding academic performance.

+His research interests include machine learning, cybersecurity, blockchain, and IoT.
+He is an active member of the IEEE.

 ---